 - Breathable: Yes.

 Nutshell Paints pride themselves on providing an excellent non-toxic alternative to traditional paints.
-Their paints are not tested on animals providing a second layer of assurance for those seeking truly environmentally friendly products.
+They don’t test their paints on animals, providing a second layer of assurance for those seeking truly environmentally friendly products.

 - Ingredients: Oils, herbs and minerals.
 No petrochemical solvents, vinyl resins or formaldehyde.